 The Care & Support Alliance was set up in July 2009.
-We represent over 75 of Britain’s leading charities campaigning alongside the millions of older people, disabled people and their carers who deserve decent care.
+We represent 80 of Britain’s leading charities campaigning for a properly funded care system alongside the millions of older people, disabled people and their carers who deserve decent care.

 Case for Change

 - The social care system is broken and seriously underfunded.
 It cannot cope with a rapidly ageing population and people living longer with illness and disability.
 Urgent reform is essential, together with sufficient extra money to put it into effect and to close the big and growing funding gap.

 - There is a real public appetite for reform.
 Families will no longer tolerate a social care system which leaves many with no support and others with poor quality services.
 The public are angry that they can face huge care charges, and end up losing all their savings or being forced to sell their homes.

 - The Care Bill significantly improves the legal and policy framework.
 The Care Bill helpfully updates the law and sets out a positive vision for social care, based on the principle of wellbeing.
 Its provisions could generate real and lasting improvements – but only if the money is there.

 - The Government’s acceptance of ‘the Dilnot approach’ is welcome, but both funding and implementation are concerns.
 It’s good that the Government is implementing a version of the Dilnot principles to end the fear of endlessly spiralling care costs, but it is doing so on a minimal basis.
 As a result, the Government’s scheme will not ‘cap’ all care costs, some people may still have to sell their homes, and there are major worries about introducing and running a complex new system in a fair and efficient way.